israelali1424/Prettier-Linting-Husky-Setup-Guide/README.md

 ![AddPRETTEIR](my-app/SetupPhotos/PrettierFommatSetting.png)

-# Adding eslint for the Poject
-npm install eslint eslint-config-prettier eslint-plugin-prettier @typescript-eslint/eslint-plugin @typescript-eslint/parser

 # Important NOTES
 # Acknowledges

 This setup uses the Airbnb code style guide
-This setup guide follows and documments the steps of setting ESLint with Pettier and Husky for Typescript React from Youtuber CoderOne's video [ESLint with VSCode, Prettier, Husky and React For Beginners](https://www.youtube.com/watch?v=ZXW6Jn6or1w) and Colt Steele ![
+This setup guide follows and documments the steps of setting ESLint with Pettier and Husky for Typescript React from Youtuber CoderOne's video [ESLint with VSCode, Prettier, Husky and React For Beginners](https://www.youtube.com/watch?v=ZXW6Jn6or1w)
-How To Use TypeScript With Express & Node](https://www.youtube.com/watch?v=qy8PxD3alWw)